 A market research agent that plans a 10-step competitive analysis, executes each step, and adjusts the plan when it discovers unexpected competitor moves

 Traces every decision your research agent makes — which tools it called, what data it received, how it reasoned about the results, and what it included in the final output.
-Essential for auditing research quality and debugging agent behavior in production.
+Essential for debugging and improving agent performance.

 Use Case: